devdogio/RucksackDocs/Items/CustomItem.md

 The `ItemFactory` is a simple static class that is used to create new item instances of item definition types.

+!!! notice
-> Note that for each custom item definition type you have to register a binding with an instance type in the item factory.
+	For each custom item definition type you have to register a binding with an instance type in the item factory.

 ```csharp
 // Create a binding between the UnityItemDefinition and the UnityItemInstance.